-Homemade granola bars loaded with oats, wheat germ, peanut butter, swirled peanut butter chocolate chips, and peanuts.
+Homemade Chewy Peanut Butter Chocolate Chip Granola Bars loaded with oats, wheat germ, peanut butter, swirled peanut butter chocolate chips, and peanuts.
 Perfect for a quick breakfast or an on-the-go snack.

 A friend of mine from Children’s Miracle Network Hospitals, asked me to participate in “May is for Miracles” by posting a favorite recipe I like to take to friends or family during difficult times.
 Giveaway details are at the bottom of this post.